The Yarkon Advantage

 It seems that no matter what you do, the one application that is always opened on your desktop is a browser.
 Yarkon runs in a tab, no need to open yet another window for yet another application.

-And any ny major browser is supported: Chrome, Firefox, IE and Edge, Safari and Opera.
+Any major browser is supported, running on any device: Chrome, Firefox, IE and Edge, Safari and Opera.
 The application looks and behaves the same.

 Works on any Device